briancaffey/django-step-by-step/vuepress-docs/docs/topics/twelve-factor-app/README.md

 With ECS and CDK, management commands can be run easily either through automation or using a new tool called ECS Exec.

 To run automated tasks, `managementCommandProps` can be passed a value of `true` (`false` by default).
 This will run the task each time the application is deployed with `cdk deploy`.
 This uses the an AWS Custom Resource that is defined in the construct.
-The CR's `onCreate` and `unUpdate` are set to an `AwsSdkCall` that runs `ecs:RunTask` with the appropiate parameters.
+The CR's `onCreate` and `unUpdate` are set to an `AwsSdkCall` that runs `ecs:RunTask` with the appropriate parameters.

 If you do not want to run database migrations automatically as a Custom Resource in CDK, you can use the AWS CLI to run the command from your CI tool, or you can use ECS Exec.